embicoin/documents/python programming in Storj.md

 files across Storj network, you can use this interface without creating new program.
 It is same as the legacy clouds, like dropbox, google, etc.

 But MetaDisk also has web-core.
 Web interface uses web-core as the backend server.
-Web-core provides a JSON API web service.
-And this JSON API is open for everyone, unlike most legacy clouds.
+Web-core provides a MetaDisk API web service.
+And this MetaDisk API is open for everyone, unlike most legacy clouds.
 It means you can easily and freely create programs using Storj network.
 You can use API to build your own application on top of the network and allow people to host files and build your own business!

-And you can use any program languages, like javascript, golang, java, ruby, C, etc..., bacause almost languages have (external or basic) library  that can handle JSON.
+And you can use any program languages, like javascript, golang, java, ruby, C, etc..., bacause MetaDisk api uses JSON, and almost languages have (external or basic) library  that can handle JSON.
-In this article, we will make a simple program that donwloads/uploads files by using JSON API in Python.
+In this article, we will make a simple program that donwloads/uploads files by using MetaDisk API in Python.

 I assume you have already installed Python3, and are familiar with basic Python usage.

 ##4.
 Program Template
 First let's make a program template.
-Right now there is no codes using JSON API.
+Right now there is no codes using MetaDisk API.
 ```
 #!/usr/bin/env python